OBOFoundry/OBOFoundry.github.io/_posts/2016-03-22-BiocurationTalk.md

 title:  "Biocuration meeting in Geneva"
 date:   2016-03-15
 categories: update
-summary: The OBO Foundry in 2016 - presenting a talk in Geneva, April 11th, 2016 at Biocuration 2016 meeting.
+summary: The OBO Foundry in 2016 - presenting a talk in Geneva, April 11th, Session 2: Biocuration 2016 meeting.
-Session 2: Data standards and ontologies.
 ---